1993 Central American and Caribbean Games

 The 17th Central American and Caribbean Games were held in Ponce, a city in southern Puerto Rico.
 The Games were held 19–30 November 1993, and included 3,570 athletes from 31 nations.

 History of the 1993 Games

 Organization and planning

 The city of Ponce hosted the seventeenth CACG less than three years after the Sixteenth Games in Mexico City.
 The ODECABE staff developed a more close working relationship with the Games organizers in Puerto Rico to carry out the Games in the context of the commemorative celebrations of the discovery of Puerto Rico exactly 500 years earlier to the opening ceremony day, in 1493.
 The Games were due to take place in 1994, but were anticipated for 1993 to coincide with the 500th anniversary of the discovery of the Island by the Spaniards.
+Due to this, the event raised a distinctly Hispanic environment.
+Governor Pedro Rosselló became involved in a clash with mayor Rafael Cordero Santiago, leading to less funding and a push to move some events to San Juan.
+The latter was favored and the events were retained in the southern coast.
+In turn, Rosselló was booed during the opening ceremony.
+Puerto Rico presented its largest delegation to date.

 Historic coincidence

 Exactly five centuries before the Ponce '93 Games, the island of Puerto Rico had been discovered by the Spaniards and in 1993 the city of Ponce became the second city in Puerto Rico to host the oldest regional games in the world.
 The organizers had carried out these games over fewer days than any other previous CACG since 1932, even though there were more countries competing in more sports for more medals and over more venues than at any other time in the history of the Games.